sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 = 🤗 Testimonials =

 > "Great Plugin and amazing Customer Service<br>
 > I have used both Premio’s myStickyElements and Chaty plugin on a couple of my clients websites with great success.
-To elaborate, the ability to customize features and track events has made me recommend the plugin to my fellow friends and collegues.
+To elaborate, the ability to customize features and track events has made me recommend the plugin to my fellow friends and colleagues.
 However, what really makes Premios services unique is the care for its customers.
 Without hesitation they quickly helped with my technical requests and difficulties."<br><br>
 > <strong>Axel Looström, Pionedge AB</strong><br>

 > "Awesome plugin!<br>